Valleyfair: Former rides and attractions

-Former Halloween Haunt at ValleySCARE
+Halloween Haunt at ValleySCARE

-The Halloween Haunt was a former Halloween event at Valleyfair that was originally known as HalloWeekends, which operated from 1998 to 2000 on weekends in September.
+The Halloween Haunt is a Halloween event at Valleyfair that was originally known as HalloWeekends, which operated from 1998 to 2000 on weekends in September.
 The name was changed to Halloween Haunt when the event was brought back six years later in 2006.
 The Great Pumpkin Fest is a family-friendly Halloween event open during the day, while the park is under normal operation.
 At night, the Halloween Haunt would take over and featured haunted houses, outdoor mazes, scare zones, and live entertainment.
 Many rides remained in operation during the event, though some were closed to accommodate the transition.
 Valleyfair announced that the Halloween Haunt would not return for the 2022 operating season on February 25, 2022.

+On April 2, 2024, Valleyfair announced the return of ValleySCARE for the 2024 operating season, with it now being a separate ticketed event in the evenings.
+The event will run on select weekends in September and October.